 Checks

-Since ESE and perceived risk are latent variables, we first applied Confirmatory Factor Analysis (CFA).
-We modelled each sub-dimension for self-efficacy and included single indicator factors for EI and level of education.
+Since ESE and perceived risk are latent variables, we first applied confirmatory factor analysis (CFA).
+We modeled each subdimension for self-efficacy and included single indicator factors for EI and level of education.
 This model with a robust estimator (MLM in lavaan) resulted in an appropriate fit (df = 133, chi-squared = 318.286, CFI = .934, SRMR = .059) (Niemand & Mai, 2018).
-Reliability estimates for perceived risk ( = .732) and ESE (searching: = .849, planning: = .836, marshalling: = .769, implementing people: = .843) surpass the thresholds (items 15 and 16 have been removed due to very low loadings = .320 and .261 for implementing people).
-All factors captured more than 50% of its indicators’ variance (Fornell & Larcker, 1981).
-Since the four sub-dimensions of ESE are expected to be highly correlated, we combined them into one factor before establishing discriminant validity.
+Reliability estimates for perceived risk ( = .732) and ESE (searching: = .849, planning: = .836, marshalling: = .769, implementing people: = .843) surpass the thresholds (Items 15 and 16 have been removed due to very low loadings = .320 and .261 for implementing people).
+All factors captured more than 50% of their indicators’ variance (Fornell & Larcker, 1981).
+Since the four subdimensions of ESE are expected to be highly correlated, we combined them into one factor before establishing discriminant validity.
 Following (Rönkkö & Cho, 2022), discriminant validity was established for a cutoff of r = .8 (all p < .001).
 Overall, we can establish that our four measures are appropriate for further investigation (using standardized versions).
 Table 3 provides the correlations between measures.

 INSERT TABLE 3 ABOUT HERE

 A potential common method bias is addressed by modifying the four-factor CFA used for discriminant validity assessment with a common method factor (Podsakoff et al., 2003), thus constraining its variance to be 1 and all loadings from each other factor to be equal.
-This model yields an inacceptable fit (df = 168, chi-squared = 1,128.428, CFI = .740, SRMR = .095).
-Further, we investigated whether standardized loadings are different comparing an unconstrained common method factor model (Serrano Archimi et al., 2018) of all four measures depicted in Table 2 plus common method factor with equally free loadings on all indicators with a constrained common factor model where all CMV-related loadings are set to zero.
-As the largest difference was below .100, we deemed CMV again to be of little effect.
+This model yields an unacceptable fit (df = 168, chi-squared = 1,128.428, CFI = .740, SRMR = .095).
+Furthermore, we investigated whether standardized loadings are different by comparing an unconstrained common method factor model (Serrano Archimi et al., 2018) of all four measures depicted in Table 2 plus a common method factor with equally free loadings on all indicators with a constrained common factor model where all CMV-related loadings are set to zero.
+As the largest difference was below .100, we deemed CMV again to have little effect.
 Finally, including an unconstrained common method factor did not yield a better fit than a model with a constrained common factor (Chi-squared difference = 1.736, df = 18, p > .05).
 Overall, we assume that a substantial common method bias is unlikely.

-Further, a potential non-response bias is assessed (Armstrong & Overton, 1977).
-We assessed differences between early (first quartile) and late (fourth quartile) participation with t-tests for the four measures plus age, international experience, perceived market risk and technology knowledge.
-Since we did not find any significant differences (all p > .152), we concluded that no non-response bias was present.
+Furthermore, a potential nonresponse bias is assessed (Armstrong & Overton, 1977).
+We assessed differences between early (first quartile) and late (fourth quartile) participation with t tests for the four measures plus age, international experience, perceived market risk and technology knowledge.
+Since we did not find any significant differences (all p > .152), we concluded that no nonresponse bias was present.